ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="SPL" }

-Using the `outputlookup` command we write the results to our KVStore file `zts_ip_hostname_tracker`.
-Be sure to update the lookup name to the one you chose. `append=true` is set to not overwrite the lookup but just to add to it each time the search runs.
+Using the `outputlookup` command, we write the results to our KVStore file `zts_ip_hostname_tracker`.
+Be sure to update the lookup name to the one you chose. `append=true` is set to not overwrite the lookup but to add to it each time the search runs.

 #### Full example